david-andrew/dewy-lang/README.md

 * (probably) lots of other things...

 ## Language Examples
-An out of date example of the language can be found at [DewySpeak/resources/example_programs/language_benchmark.dewy](https://github.com/david-andrew/DewySpeak/blob/master/resources/language_ideas/example_programs/language_benchmark.dewy)
+An out of date example of the language can be found in [language_benchmark.dewy](resources/language_ideas/example_programs/language_benchmark.dewy)

 TODO->write better examples.